Leap Research Grant Program

 What are Leap Grants?

 Leap Grants are seed or bridging research grants intended to increase the potential for STEM women faculty at NDSU to acquire external funding, thereby increasing their research productivity and potential for promotion and/or tenure.
 These are intended for faculty with great ideas who need some extra support to become competitive.
 These are not intended for those who have already demonstrated success at obtaining external funding.
 Each grant awards up to $30,000 for a twelve month (typically September through August) project, and will require additional application(s) to external sources as an outcome of the project.
-This is the third round of five for the current NSF Advance grant funded project at NDSU; the RFA has been modified from previous rounds to ensure the goals of the program are met.

 Who can apply for a Leap Grant?